Morant's last-second layup gives Grizzlies 3-2 series lead

 Timberwolves: Russell came in 17 of 55 overall and 9 of 24 from beyond the arc in this series.
 He knocked down his first two shots Tuesday, a pair of back-to-back 3s, and finished 2 of 4 from 3 and 4 of 10 from the floor. … Beverley had their first four-point play in the postseason at 8:14 of the first quarter.

-Grizzlies: Bane got a technical in the second quarter for shoving Timberwolves coach Chris Finch.
+Grizzlies: Memphis outrebounded Minnesota 53-42, including 18-6 on the offensive glass.
+That led to 23 second-chance points for the Grizzlies.
+Bane got a technical in the second quarter for shoving Timberwolves coach Chris Finch.
 Bane also opened the game with his 20th 3-point in this series. … Ziaire Williams played four minutes and did not finish the game with a sore right knee.

 IN THE CROWD